microsoft/atlas-design/site/src/atomics/width.md

 ### Responsive rules

 Certain widths are too large for many mobile screens, so they are only available on larger screensizes.
-However, all helpers can be applied to any screensize.
+See the table above for information on which helpers can be applied universally.

 ```html
 <div class="width-250 width-300-tablet width-400-desktop border padding-sm">